emacsmirror/helm-raindrop/README.md

 ### Optional Settings

 - `helm-raindrop-include-nested-collections` (default: `t`)
-    - Include items from nested collections when non-nil
+    - Whether to include items from nested collections
 - `helm-raindrop-file` (default: `~/.emacs.d/helm-raindrop`)
-    - A cache file to store Raindrop items
+    - Cache file path for storing Raindrop items
     - This file is automatically updated at specified intervals
 - `helm-raindrop-interval` (default: `10800` = 3 hours)
     - Number of seconds between automatic cache updates
     - The cache is refreshed by fetching items from Raindrop.io API
 - `helm-raindrop-debug-mode` (default: `nil`)
-    - Debug logging level for HTTP requests
+    - Debug logging level for API requests
     - Available options:
       - `nil`: No logging
       - `'info`: Summary only
-      - `'debug`: All debug messages
+      - `'debug`: All messages